Feeling down? You're not alone. Everyone feels sad at times.

 People get depressed for lots of reasons.
 Difficult problems or an overload of

-depressed.
-People might become depressed after losing someone they're close to.
+people to become depressed.
+People might become depressed after losing someone they're

 Like any illness, depression is not the person's fault.
 People who are depressed